racket/rhombus/design/class/class.md

              | private method_spec
              | unimplemented identifier
 ```

+If `internal` is present in `interface`, then it binds the associated
+`identifier` to the representation in the same context as the
+`interface` definition, and it can be used to recognize private
+implementations of the interface.

 Both class and interface names works as annotations, and the
 annotation is satisfied by an instance of the class, subclass, or (in